Janetta Johnson: The Transgender District

-A sign reads "Compton's Transgender Cultural District" at the intersection of Eddy and Mason streets in San Francisco's Tenderloin.
-Poles in the background are painted with the blue, pink, and white colors of the Transgender Pride Flag.
+Transgender District lightpole banners with trans flag colors and text "Trans Rights Are Human Rights".

 In 2017, Janetta Johnson co-founded the world's first legally recognized transgender cultural district, The Transgender District, in the Tenderloin of San Francisco with Honey Mahogany and Aria Sa'id, two other Black trans women.
-Out of the three co-founders, Aria Sa'id is the only person who remains part of The Transgender District staff today.
 The District encompasses six blocks in the southeastern Tenderloin, San Francisco, and crosses over Market Street to include two blocks of Sixth Street.
 It contains several historically significant sites, such as the former location of Compton's Cafeteria and the Compton's Cafeteria Riot at the corner of Turk Street and Taylor Street.
 Turk Street and Taylor Street have been renamed by the District as “Compton’s Cafeteria Way” and “Vikki Mar Lane” respectively.

 Johnson and the other founders of the district were inspired to create The Transgender District after a real-estate development company named Group i announced plans to erect a new residential building and hotel in the eastern part of the Tenderloin, gentrifying the area.
 Brian Basinger, the Executive Director of Q Foundation, a non-profit that centers around houseless people living with HIV/AIDS in the Tenderloin, filed a declaration against Group i's plans.
 Basinger gathered support from the St. James Infirmary, a health clinic for people who do sex work, where Aria Sa'id served as Program Director.
 They accumulated more support from other community members and organizations, such as Janetta Johnson with the TGI Justice Project.
 Basinger's initial declaration wasn't successful, and Group i still wanted to go through with their development plans, but Group i actually ended up providing financial support so that they could establish The Transgender District.